Nasif4567/Online-Realtime-collaborartion-Notepad/README.md

 # Real-Time Collaborative Notepad

 A **Real-Time Collaborative Notepad** that allows multiple users to edit the same document simultaneously.
-This tool is perfect for teams working together remotely, enabling them to take shared notes, brainstorm ideas, or manage tasks in real-time.
-The application ensures that all changes are instantly reflected for everyone, enhancing productivity and teamwork.
+This tool is perfect for teams working together remotely, enabling them to take shared notes.
+The application ensures that all changes are instantly reflected for everyone.

 ## Demo